ofajardo/pyreadr/README.md

 The package depends on pandas, which you normally have installed if you got Anaconda (highly recommended.)
 If creating a new conda or virtual environment or if you don't have it in your base installation, pandas should get installed automatically.

+If you are reading 3D arrays, you will need to install xarray manually.
+This is not installed automatically as most users won't need it.

 In order to compile from source, you will need a C compiler (see installation) and cython (version >= 0.28).